How much mortgage debt can I discharge in bankruptcy?

 Mortgages In Bankruptcy

 If you’re struggling to keep up with your mortgage payments, bankruptcy can help stave off foreclosure.
+Or, bankruptcy can help you walk away from your property and your mortgage debt without any remaining obligations.
 The way mortgages are treated in bankruptcy depends on which type of bankruptcy you choose to file.

 Mortgages In Chapter 7 Bankruptcy

 In Chapter 7 bankruptcy, you’ll divide up your assets into exempt and nonexempt piles.
-You’ll surrender the nonexempt property to the court, which will sell it and use it to pay your unsecured creditors.
-California offers two different sets of exemptions to protect your property, so most filers are completely protected and don’t have to surrender any property at all.
-After this process, your remaining unsecured debts will be discharged.
+Non-exempt property can be sold by the trustee to partially pay creditors.
+However, that rarely happens.
+California offers two different sets of exemptions to protect your property, and you can choose based on the type of assets you want to protect.
+So most filers are completely protected and don’t have to surrender any property at all.
+Most unsecured debts remaining after this process are discharged, meaning that you are no longer legally required to pay them.

 Your mortgage, however, is a secured debt.
-You’ll have to choose whether you want to keep your home or not.
-If you don’t want to keep your home or won’t be able to make mortgage payments, you can surrender it.
+If you want to walk away from that debt completely, you’ll have to surrender your home.
 If you surrender your home in bankruptcy, the bank will take possession of it and sell it just like at a foreclosure.
 However, bankruptcy wipes out your personal liability for the debt.
 That means you won’t have to pay a deficiency if the home sells for less than you owe.

 Mortgages In Chapter 13 Bankruptcy

 In Chapter 13 bankruptcy, you’ll give the court a full report of your income and expenses.
 You’ll work with the court and your bankruptcy attorney to come up with a payment plan based on your earnings and the value of your nonexempt assets.
-You’ll make payments for 3-5 years, after which your remaining unsecured debt will be discharged.
+You’ll make payments for 3-5 years, after which many remaining unsecured debts can be discharged.
 Your payments will go to your secured debts, such as your mortgage and auto loans, first.
 Whatever is left each month will go to your unsecured creditors.

 In order to keep your home in Chapter 13, you’ll need to show the court that you can afford to make your regular payments and also payments for any arrears.
 If you can make those payments, the bank is required to let you keep the home.
 As in Chapter 7, the discharge at the end of your bankruptcy process will wipe out your personal liability for the loan.
 The bank will still be able to foreclose, but it won’t be able to sue you for any deficiency.